In the curriculum: BSc

 Masters dissertation projects allow the student to gain personal experience in research skills, hypothesis development, hypothesis testing, data collection, data handling, data evaluation and result presentation.

 Students on these courses have the choice of a lab-based research project, a dissertation based on work relevant to the MSc or a work placement.
 Lab-based projects are drawn from current research in the department and overseen by a supervisor.
 Placement projects are developed with the work line-manager and an internal supervisor and involve work relevant to the host organisation.
-Projects represent approximately 3 months enquiry and data collection and one month thesis write-up.
+Projects represent approximately 3 months enquiry and data collection and one month thesis or journal article write-up.

 Students apply knowledge and skills gained through the course to a specific area of study, writing an academic paper that shows evidence of skills of inquiry, reasoning and analysis in addressing the topic.
 Students can carry a lab-based project or a work-placement (if these are arranged by the student).